jamesmarcooo/UP-CAPES-Skills-Test-IT-Web-Development/README.md

         b.
 Only numbers can be used to fill the input in contact.

     2. Theme
         a.
-Uses localstorage to savs input/theme when refreshed.
+Uses localstorage to save input/theme when refreshed.
         b.
 Uses checkbox instead of radio as an input type.
         c.
 Uses a toggle UI.
         d.
-When the user has toggled on the Dark Mode, the left section should have a black background but white font.
+When the user has toggled on the Dark Mode, the left form panel will have a black background but white font.
 Toggling the Light Mode would revert to its original state.

     3. Submit Button
         a.
 Satisfied all the three cases.